pyscada/PyScada/docs/backend.rst

 .. image:: pic/backend_core_add_device.png

-After successful login in your see the view overview, to oben the admin panel click on the *Admin* Icon.
+After successful login in your see the view overview, to open the admin panel click on the *Admin* Icon.

 .. image:: pic/Frontend_view_overview_admin_empty.png